Michael Higgins, general manager

 David Casey, from Co.
 Waterford, had a great start to his career, finishing as the Champion Conditional Rider with 21 winners just 2 years in.
-With principal trainers Charlie Swan and Willie Mullins, David continued on to have many glorious wins throughout his career including 2 Hennessy Gold Cups and Cheltenham Festival Wins.
+David has enjoyed an association with the Willie Mullins yard for nearly a quarter of a century, starting and finishing his career as a jockey in Closutton and now working in a more hands on position as assistant Trainer.
+A great career in the saddle saw David win some highly prestigious races including; The Irish Hennessy Gold Cup (twice), Thyestes Chase (twice), French Champion Hurdle (twice), The Galway Plate, The Galway Hurdle and the RSA Chase at the Cheltenham Festival.
 David felt it was important to get on board with Irish Injured Jockeys for the next generation of jockeys coming forward and having a good support in place for them.

 Julian Gaisford-St. Lawrence was born and brought up in Dublin and educated at Ampleforth College and Christ Church, Oxford.
 He spent nineteen years working as a fund manager in the City.
 He returned to Ireland in 1999 to take over the running of the family businesses on his father’s retirement.
 He was elected as a member of the Turf Club in 2004 and acts as a steward at a number of the racecourses near Dublin.
 He has served on the Turf Club Finance Committee and is a current member of its Compliance and Regulations Committee.
 He is also on the board of Irish Historic Houses Association, a registered charity.